Shrimp Improvement Program (SIP) – East Java, Indonesia

 7 certified farms representing 3,000 tonnes

-- A local cooperative (MIBAMA) was created to improve input and market access for a group of smallholder farmers.
+- The MIBAMA cooperative continues to strengthen input supplies and market access for smaller-scale farmers.